Krever/krever.github.io/_posts/2017-11-04-mapreduce.md

 // res1: Seq[(String, Int)] = Vector((z,1), (y,2), (x,2))
 ```

-So we could stop at this point, but lets go a little further and see what else can we do with this signature.
+We could stop at this point, but lets go a little further and see what else can we do with this signature.

 ## Generalization

 Let's try to make our implementation agnostic about the type of collection we are using and make it able to work with
-`List`s, `Set`s and other.
+`List`s, `Set`s and other collections.

 ### Typeclasses
 The first approach uses `cats` typeclasses to make sure chosen collection delivers all required operations.